 Important: Because many websites do not reliably specify which Growth or All Life Stages recipes are safe for large breed puppies, we do not include that data in this report.
 Be sure to check actual packaging for that information.

-- Koha Wild Kangaroo Entree (5 stars) [A]
+- KOHA Limited Ingredient Diet Wild Kangaroo Entree (5 stars) [M]

 Canned Dog Food

 Ingredients: Turkey, water sufficient for processing, pumpkin, ground flaxseed, turkey liver, chickpeas, agar agar, New Zealand green mussel, potassium chloride, blueberries, salt, choline chloride, zinc proteinate, iron proteinate, vitamin E supplement, copper proteinate, manganese proteinate, sodium selenite, thiamine mononitrate, cobalt proteinate, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, potassium iodide, pyridoxine hydrochloride, vitamin D3 supplement, folic acid